woong0216/Analysis_of_Korean_Soju_Purchasing_Factors_2018/README.md

-# Data Analysis-Soju Korea Beer
+# Analysis of Korean Soju Purchasing Factors
 ## Propose
 - What factors do Korean university students buy soju when they buy it?
 - We would like to analyze objective factors through a survey.